 Enjoy it with a scoop of ice cream and a cup of coffee, or chilled!
-Or get creative with your toppings and try other fruits like strawberries, raspberries, blueberries, cherries or apples.
+Or get creative with your toppings and try other fruits like strawberries, raspberries, plump blueberries, cherries or apples.

 Recipe Ingredients